Category: Advice & Tips

 New School vs Old School: The Discussion Continues

-I don’t know about you, but I find myself increasingly impressed by the seemingly endless videos on Facebook showcasing the […] Read More »
+I don’t know about you, but I find myself increasingly impressed by the seemingly endless videos on Facebook showcasing the miraculous and remarkable djembe and conga drum players.
+The speed, sound and power they achieve are nothing short of incredible.
+I often wonder, “how on earth do they get this speed”?
+And also, where their… Read More »

 -